 Competency profiles are a common way for information management professions to express educational and/or professional benchmarks.
 These include foundational professional concepts, information resources, research standards, lifelong learning expectations, and management principles and ethics, among other things.
 The American Library Association's "Core Competencies of Librarianship," for instance, establishes a baseline for those things that every "person graduating from an ALA-accredited master's program in library and information studies should know and, where appropriate, be able to employ."
-[1] At least 16 affiliated or closely related professional organizations have adopted similar statements.
-[2]
+[4] At least 16 affiliated or closely related professional organizations have adopted similar statements.
+[5]

-Studies of training needs and efficacy [12, 31, 32] cite the lack of a commonly accepted profile for digital stewardship as confounding to efforts to design complementary curricula.
-Alternative approaches in the U.S., [7,17], U.K. [27], and internationally [3,19] survey professionals actively working in digital stewardship roles to identify their core competencies in order to broadly identify gaps and opportunities in the training and education of current and future professionals.
+Studies of training needs and efficacy [6-8] cite the lack of a commonly accepted profile for digital stewardship as confounding to efforts to design complementary curricula.
+Alternative approaches in the U.S., [9, 10], U.K. [11], and internationally [12,13] survey professionals actively working in digital stewardship roles to identify their core competencies in order to broadly identify gaps and opportunities in the training and education of current and future professionals.
 Efforts continue to develop rigorous digital stewardship curricula among select ALA-accredited programs in library and information science.
-They range from exhaustively deductive matrices of technical proficiencies [16] to inductive and fieldwork-based practicum programs.
-[14]
+They range from exhaustively deductive matrices of technical proficiencies [14] to inductive and fieldwork-based practicum programs.
+[15]

-Studies both external [10] and internal [33] to the Society of American Archivists (SAA) were instrumental to the creation of that organization's Digital Archives Specialist (DAS) Curriculum and its corresponding certification program, which at the time of writing provides the archival profession's most succinct, widely disseminated, and professionally supported profile of the "core competencies" for digital archivists [30].
-Digital stewards outside of the archives domain would benefit from similarly rigorous research and output.
+Studies both external [16] and internal [17] to the Society of American Archivists (SAA) were instrumental to the creation of that organization's Digital Archives Specialist (DAS) Curriculum and its corresponding certification program, which at the time of writing provides the archival profession's most succinct, widely disseminated, and professionally supported profile of the "core competencies" for digital archivists.
+These competencies are summarized in seven statements of ability, such as: "#1.
+Understand the nature of records in electronic form, including the functions of various storage media, the nature of system dependence, and the effect on integrity of records over time."
+[18] Digital stewards outside of the archives domain would benefit from similarly rigorous research and output.

-The logic for identifying competency indicators differs across the above efforts, but the authors took especial interest in the methodology chosen for the Information: Curate, Archive, Manage, Preserve (iCAMP) curriculum development project, which reduces the language of data management job advertisements to summaries of the job titles, experience requirements, and knowledge and skill expectations that they contain [15].
+The logic for identifying competency indicators differs across the above efforts, but the authors took especial interest in the methodology chosen for the Information: Curate, Archive, Manage, Preserve (iCAMP) curriculum development project, which reduces the language of data management job advertisements to summaries of the job titles, experience requirements, and knowledge and skill expectations that they contain [19].
 The results are too specific to the data management domain and generalized in their language to answer this paper's questions regarding digital stewardship writ large.
 However, they provide a useful precedent for the application of qualitative data analysis tools to perform comparable document analysis on a corpus of residency project descriptions that the authors believe are both more broad in their professional scope and specific in their language.

-2Although it is not a longitudinal analysis, the Council on Library and Information Resources (CLIR) is at the time of writing conducting a cross-cohort assessment of the entire NDSR program in order to evaluate the significance of the residency experience for the residents and their host institutions, and to identify common success factors across the various residencies.
-[8]
+$^{^{2}}$ Although it is not a longitudinal analysis, the Council on Library and Information Resources (CLIR) is at the time of writing conducting a cross-cohort assessment of the entire NDSR program in order to evaluate the significance of the residency experience for the residents and their host institutions, and to identify common success factors across the various residencies.
+[2]

-Less rigorous, more impromptu investigations [5, 11] also mine the corpus of job advertisements for language articulating the specific competencies desired by information organizations hiring digital archivists.
+Less rigorous, more impromptu investigations [20, 21] also mine the corpus of job advertisements for language articulating the specific competencies desired by information organizations hiring digital archivists.
 These inquiries provide useful insight into the emerging lexicon of digital archives, but leave open to question how many of these articulated competencies and skills are the core responsibilities for their hires, and towards which future professionals must train.